oracle/node-oracledb/doc/api.md

 Node-oracledb connections may become unusable due to network dropouts, database instance failures, exceeding user profile resource limits, or by explicit session closure of the server process from a DBA.
-By default, idle connections in connection pools are unaware of these changes, so a `pool.getConnection()` call could successfully return a connection to the application that will not be usable.
-An error would only occur when calling `connection.execute()`, or similar.
+By default, idle connections (the memory structures) in connection pools are unaware of these events.
+A subsequent `pool.getConnection()` call could successfully return a "connection" to the application that will not be usable.
+An error would only occur when later calling functions like `connection.execute()`.
+Similarly, using a standalone connection where the network has dropped out, or the database instance is unavailable, will return an error.

-Disable any firewall that is killing idle connections.
+To avoid the overhead of connection re-creation, disable any firewall that is killing idle connections.
 Also disable the database [resource manager][101] and any user resource profile [`IDLE_TIME`][100] setting so they do not terminate sessions.
 These issues can be hidden by node-oracledb's automatic connection re-establishment features so it is recommended to use [AWR][62] to check the connection rate, and then fix underlying causes.

 With Oracle Client 19c, [`EXPIRE_TIME`][159] can be used in [`tnsnames.ora`](#tnsnames) connect descriptors or in [Easy Connect